 What is NAC?

-NAC stands for n-acetyl cysteine, which is the supplement form of the amino acid cysteine, found in protein foods like chicken, eggs, and fish.
-Amino acids like cysteine help the body with numerous functions like building and repairing DNA, metabolism, and immune function.
+NAC stands for n-acetyl cysteine, which is the supplement form of the amino acid cysteine, found in protein foods like chicken, eggs, fish, yogurt, cheese and legumes.
+Amino acids like cysteine help the body with numerous functions like building and repairing DNA, metabolism and immune function.

 Antioxidants (like glutathione) neutralize free radicals.
 Integrative medicine doctors address antioxidant function when treating chronic illnesses.
 In other words, NAC can help combat cell damage throughout the body.
 It’s truly a jack of all trades when it comes to supporting different body systems, including your brain and respiratory system.

 NAC Helps Your Body Make Glutathione

 Why is helping your body make more glutathione so important?
 According to one study, glutathione may impact longevity by fighting the negative effects of oxidative stress that lead to many chronic diseases (1).

 Coincidentally, you actually already make your own glutathione.
 But unfortunately, plenty of things – including a poor diet, sedentary lifestyle, medications, stress, aging and illnesses – can quickly deplete this antioxidant that is absolutely crucial for healthy cell function.

 You can see how these behaviors can compound pretty fast to result in glutathione being in short supply.